Let me fill you in on this weird theory that I have:

 I don't know if I made this list out of frustration or a desire to understand just how some of these groups had a career in the first place.

 Either way, enough is ENOUGH.

 Sometimes we just need to call out the musical monstrosities that actually happened and why the 2000s themselves were such a tragedy.

-The 2000s gave us lots of interesting phenomena: George Bush, International war, Facebook, Zoey 101, excellent New Jersey Devils groups, however most importantly (in regards to rock music that is) it provided us a few very unavoidable categories of music: Post-Grunge, Nu Metal, and Pop Punk.
+The 2000s gave us lots of interesting phenomena: George Bush, International war, Facebook, Zoey 101, excellent New Jersey Devils groups, best of all it provided us a few very, uh, "unique" styles of music: Post-Grunge, Nu Metal, and Pop Punk.

 Known for their squeaky clean looks and attitudes, this boy band had more than their fifteen minutes of fame.
 Unfortunately, they were so clean-cut they made Santa Clause seem like Jack the Ripper and made us wish that old Jack would go rip their smirky smiles off their faces.

 Nick, Joe, and Kevin—the perfect brothers that were all cute and talented.
 Except they were actually a bunch of auto-tuned, spoiled little brats whose fame has more to do with luck than any sort of measure of talent.

 Deryck Whibley led this Canadian 4 piece 'rock' group that somehow pushed their way to the top, for a bit at least.